dtcooper/raspberrypi-os-docker/README.md

 # Raspberry Pi OS Docker Base Images

-This is a minimal Docker container base image for building and running software that require's Raspberry Pi's Debian packageset.
+Here are Docker container base images for building and running software that requires Raspberry Pi's Debian packageset.

 So far the Debian and Python base images are supported, but any base images based on Debian Bullseye can be supported.
 Submit a Pull Request if you'd like one added.

+Supported architectures: `linux/arm64` and `linux/arm/v7` (limiting factor here is the Pi itself)

 ## Usage